jaray200/bingo/README.md

 # Bingo Board Maker
-This is the code for the Bingo Board Maker (bingoboardmaker.com)

-Use this to make a 5x5 bingo board.
+This is the code for the [Bingo Board Maker](bingoboardmaker.com) (coming soon).
+It generates a 5x5 bingo board filled with text from options.js.

 #### Some Cool Stuff
 - Printer-friendly: I use @media css settings to control what is printed.
 The board is printed without breaking the page, along with attribution text under it.
 The title image and the redo/print buttons below are hidden when printed.